Umicore Brugge

 www.umicore.be

-State-of-the-art filling line for chemical products at Umicore Brugge.
+State-of-the art filling line for chemical products at Umicore Bruges.

-For many years, Umicore Brugge and Bascules Robbe work closely together.
-For decades, Bascules Robbe delivers all filling and weighing applications for this renowned chemical company.
+Umicore Brugge and Robbe Industries go back a long way.
+For decades, Robbe Industries has supplied all filling and weighing applications for this renowned chemical company.

-In order to fill IBCs and barrels in a cost-efficient and ergonomical way, the company counted on Bascules Robbe for the design and building of a filling line for liquid products.
-The filling by weight of the IBCs and barrels is done automatically by a weight controller.
+To fill IBCs and drums in a cost-effective and ergonomic manner, Robbe Industries was called upon to design and build a filling line for liquid products.
+Filling by weight of IBCs and drums is done automatically by the weighing control.

-The supply and removal of IBCs and packages is done via automated roller conveyors, that are controlled by a central PLC.
-This Siemens controller takes care of the filling process too.
+The supply and removal of IBCs and containers is done via automated roller conveyors controlled by a central PLC.
+The Siemens controller also handles the filling process.

-Umicore in Brugge is a renowned manufacturer of metal carboxylates, the dryers for paints and printing inks, that can also be used as catalysts in other chemical processes and alkyd resins, the binding agents which can be found in the same paint.
-As most of the molecules can be used in many more applications, like lubricating oils or car tyres, the company tries to expand the range.
-In order to support this diversification, they decided to invest in a new, state-of-the-art filling line and ditto roller conveyor.
+Umicore in Bruges is known as a reputable producer of, among other things, metal carboxylates, the dryers for paints and printing inks that can also be used as catalysts in other chemical processes, and alkyd resins, the binders found in those same paints.
+Since many of these molecules can also be used for other high-quality applications, such as lubricating oils or tires, for example, attempts have been made for some time to significantly broaden the range.
+To properly support this diversification, they recently decided to invest in a new, state-of-the-art filling line and ditto roller conveyor.

 Back in time

-Since 1985 Umicore Specialty Materials is located on a site at the end of the Kleine Pathoekweg in Brugge.
-Approximately 90% of the 3 to 400 different final products at Umicore Brugge are liquid and leave the site by means of tanker trucks.
-This happens both in 1,000 litre IBCs or 200 litre barrels, with an order of magnitude of approximately 20,000 barrels and 5 to 6,000 IBC per year.
-Until recently, the installation was only responsible for the filling of every final product.
-It goes back to the period in which the factory started.
-In other words, the installation is already 35 years old, although some (non-fundamental) adaptations have been done.
+Since 1985, Umicore Specialty Materials has been located on a site at the very end of Kleine Pathoekweg in Bruges.
+About 90% of the 3 to 400 different end products at Umicore Brugge are liquid and thus leave the site via tankers, either in 1,000-liter IBCs or 200-liter drums, with an order of magnitude of about 20,000 drums and 5 to 6,000 IBCs per year.
+The plant, which until recently was only responsible for filling each finished product, dates back to when the plant was conceived.
+In other words, she has a respectable 35 years on the clock anyway, albeit with some (non-fundamental) adjustments here and there over the years.

-“For the filling, quite a lot of manual interventions had to be done by the operators” Bram Damman, project manager at Umicore Brugge, says.
+“Filling still required quite a lot of manual intervention by our operators,” says Bram Damman, project manager at Umicore Brugge.

-“Barrels had to be transferred manually from the pallets, in order to place them on the conveyor.
-Subsequently, after the opening of the barrel under the filling head and the – automatic – filling, the barrels had to be placed on a pallet in pairs.
-Then they had to be tied too.
-After those many manipulations, with often a lot of damaged barrels too, the filling line seemed to be hidden in a dark little corner dating from a time in which not much attention was paid to ergonomics for blue-collars.
-This situation wasn’t optimal at all.
-That’s why we got the idea to invest in a new filling line, according to the latest techniques.”
+“Barrels had to be manually lifted from the pallets, and then placed on a belt.
+After positioning the opening of the barrel under the filling head and the – admittedly semi-automatic – filling itself, the barrels again had to be placed in pairs on a pallet by means of the forklift truck, and finally they had to be tied down.
+In addition to the many manipulations, not infrequently resulting in damaged drums, the filling line also seemed to be tucked away in a dark corner, dating back to a time when ergonomics for blue-collar workers was not yet given much attention.
+So the situation was far from optimal.
+And so we conceived the idea of investing in a new filling line, state-of-the-art.”

 Expansion in 2015